lammps/lammps/doc/src/Install_linux.rst

 up-to-date with the current version of LAMMPS by simply updating your operating system.

-To install the appropriate personal-package archive (PPA), do the following once:
+To install the appropriate personal-package archives (PPAs), do the following once:

 .. code-block:: bash

    $ sudo add-apt-repository ppa:gladky-anton/lammps
+   $ sudo add-apt-repository ppa:openkim/latest
    $ sudo apt-get update

 To install LAMMPS do the following once: